strapi/strapi/docs/3.x.x/guides/deployment.md

     - search for `RDS` and check `AmazonRDSFullAccess`
     - search for `s3` and check `AmazonS3FullAccess`
     - Click `Create group`
-  - Ensure your user is part of this new `Developers` group, by clicking to `Add user to group` and check the `Developers` group.
+  - Click to `Add user to group` and check the `Developers` group, to add the new user.
   - Click `Next: Tags`.
   3. **Add tags** (optional)
   - This step is **optional** and based on your workflow and project scope.